 If you are planning on visiting Reykjavík, the best day in terms of parking is a Sunday as parking is free.

 Parking is widely available in Reykjavík city centre, but like in most city centres, fees do apply.
 Each street has a sign to indicate whether there is a fee to pay and which parking zone you are in.
-There are four different parking zones in the city center: P1, P2, P3 and P4 and the pricing for these zones are as follows:
+There are four different parking zones in the city centre: P1, P2, P3 and P4 and the pricing for these zones are as follows:

 Hourly prices for the different zones: